herzenschein/herz-quadlet/README.md

 Quadlets are a new way to manage containers.
 They consist of `.container` files.

-They were originally a [separate project](https://github.com/containers/quadlet) which has now been merged into [Podman](https://github.com/containers/podman).

 By writing an INI file with the `.container` extension (as well as `.network`, `.volume` and `.kube` if needed) and storing it in a certain directory, [systemd](https://systemd.io/) is able to automatically generate a systemd